 If your little one is in-between sizes (too tall for the 12 inch to provide room for growth, but too timid to ride a larger 16″), we recommend checking out the 14 inch Pello Romper.
 With a seat height range of 17.25″ – 21.25″, it is perfectly sized right between the Riprock 12 and Riprock 16.

-The differences in frame design pointed out above also play a major role in the child’s ability to balance and maneuver the bike.
-As first-time riders, these little groms need all the help they can get, but all too often poorly designed bikes greatly inhibit a child’s ability to ride the bike.
+The differences in frame design pointed out above play a major role in the child’s ability to balance and maneuver a bike.
+As first-time riders, these eager little ones need all the help they can get.
+All too often poorly-designed bikes greatly inhibit a child’s ability (and enthusiasm!) to ride the bike.

-One of the major effects of frame design is how it alters the bike’s, and thus the rider’s, center of gravity.
-Bikes with a low center of gravity are much easier to balance at lower speeds and are therefore greatly beneficial to beginning riders.
-Like the Hotrock 12 before it, the Specialized Riprock is one of the only 12 inch bikes on the market that has a low center of gravity design!
+One of the major effects of the frame design is how it alters the rider’s center of gravity.
+Bikes that position a child lower on the bike allow the rider to have a low center of gravity.
+As a result, the bike is much easier to balance at lower speeds and easier for beginning riders to ride.
+Like the Hotrock 12 before it, the Specialized Riprock is one of the only 12 inch bikes on the market that has a low center of gravity design.

-To create a lower center-of-gravity for the rider, a bike needs a longer wheelbase (the distance between where the two tires touch the ground), which allows the rider to sit lower on the frame and closer to the tires.
+Kids bikes with longer wheelbases (the distance between where the two tires touch the ground), almost always have a lower center of gravity and position the rider lower on the frame and closer to the tires.

-Although the three bikes shown below have similar seat heights and are marketed to essentially the same age group, the position of the rider on the bike is vastly different due to the difference in the wheelbases of the bikes.
+Take for example the Huffy Next 12, Specialized Riprock 12, and woom 2 shown below.
+They have similar seat heights and are marketed to essentially the same age group, but the position of the rider on the bike is vastly different due to the difference in frame design, particularly the wheelbases of the bikes.